 Watch US Netflix in Mexico with a VPN

-Several VPN providers allow users to route their internet traffic through a server in a location of their choosing–in this case, the United States–before it goes to Netflix’s servers.
-This means using a VPN in Mexico allows a US Netflix subscriber to “spoof” their location and access the full US listing of TV shows and movies as if they were back home in the US.
+VPNs route your internet traffic through a server in a location of your choosing–in this case, the United States–before it goes to Netflix’s servers.
+By connecting to a US server, the VPN will spoof your location and access the full US listing of TV shows and movies as if they were back home in the US.

 Money-back guarantee: 30 DAYS